 Although the symptoms vary from patient to patient and also depend on the cause, the common symptoms include tingling, numbness, stabbing or electric pain, muscle twitching and so on.
-Treatments begin with identifying the underlying cause.
-Not all types of neuropathies can be cured, but changing your lifestyle can help you manage pain and prevent any further damage.
-Here, according to the sources listed below, are five different changes you can implement in your lifestyle to manage your symptoms and reduce any kind of pain you might be experiencing:
+Not all types of neuropathies can be cured, but a few lifestyle changes can help you manage pain and prevent any further damage.
+Here are some lifestyle changes to manage your symptoms and reduce any kind of pain you might be experiencing:

 Regular exercise can not only help one stay active but also improve mood, combat pain, and increase overall health.
 It helps increase the blood flow to our extremities, which reduces stress and nerve damage.
 It also helps reduce the pressure on the peripheral blood vessels and tones muscles that helps keep symptoms in control.

 Smoking is a big risk factor for individuals suffering from neuropathy as it narrows and can damage blood vessels and, in turn, affect circulation.
 Restricted blood circulations can alleviate the pain and worsen the damage.
 Hence it is always advised to quit smoking and reduce alcohol intake.
-Some cases of neuropathy are also caused by excessive intake of alcohol, known as alcoholic neuropathy.
 Alcohol can be toxic to our body and cause a tingling situation in our body.
 Hence adopting healthy habits such as quitting smoking and alcohol can help the symptoms to be in check.

 Relaxation techniques such as meditation and yoga can help individuals manage their pain in a better way.
 Deep breathing, exercising and progressive relaxation can help relax the body and mind.
 It provides individuals with non-invasive methods to reduce stress and decrease pain symptoms.
 It may also make one feel more in control of the situation, which makes it easier to combat this disorder.